deepfence/terraform-aws-cloud-scanner/examples/organizational-deploy-with-member-account-read-only-access-creation/README.md

 2. [Pip](https://pip.pypa.io/en/stable/installation/) package installer needs to be installed for installing required dependencies.

+3. Configure the default account details in aws config file with management account.

 ## Usage

 1. Create a folder in your local system.
 Create a file - account_details.txt and add the required data in below format and save it.
 Mentioned        below is sample data.
 This file will be used to create read only role in each member account mentioned as `member_account_id` <br/>